-Kohen Ranch covers areas of natural regeneration that occurred following prolonged flooding in 2005 plus a restored honey mesquite bosque area added to the survey site in 2019 (see figure 3).
-This restored area north and east of the original site boundary includes approximately 15 ha (37 ac) of abandoned agricultural fields planted by the USFWS in 2009 to increase mesquite bosque habitat and to enhance terrace avian communities (USFWS 2011).
+Kohen Ranch is a 2-km section of the Bill Williams River NWR approximately 38 km west of Alamo Lake.
+Kohen Ranch covers areas of natural regeneration that occurred following prolonged flooding in 2005, plus a restored honey mesquite (Prosopis glandulosa) bosque area added to the survey site in 2019 (see figure 2).
+This restored area north and east of the original site boundary includes approximately 15 ha (37 ac) of abandoned agricultural fields planted by the USFWS in 2009 to increase the honey mesquite bosque habitat and to enhance riparian upper terrace avian communities (USFWS 2011).
 The route begins at the historical Kohen Ranch and heads northeast following the northern edge of the riparian corridor paralleling the Gibraltar Rock route.
-The route passes through mature senescing cottonwood forest with a honey mesquite bosque edge and an understory of honey mesquite, tamarisk, and seep willow (Baccharis salicifolia).
-The route then extends north to cover the now-suitable restored mesquite bosque, and a transect previously following the main river channel to the south was removed due to the death of most riparian trees there.
+The route passes through senescent cottonwood forest with a honey mesquite bosque edge and an understory of honey mesquite, tamarisk, and seep willow (Baccharis salicifolia).
+The route then extends north to cover the restored mesquite bosque.
+A transect previously following the main river channel to the south was removed in 2019 due to the death of most riparian trees there.
+In the previous 3 years, the understory became thick with dead tamarisk and the demise of more than half the cottonwood-willow forest due to drought and the lack of water released from Alamo Dam.
+After a release 2 years ago, new cohorts of cottonwood and willow can be seen along the riverbed.
+With this year's release, more of the dead understory brush has been cleared, allowing for some new growth.
+A small spur was added to the transect in 2020 to cover an area with high cuckoo detections in 2019.

-In 2019, there were seven survey detections with one PO territory and one PR territory at this site.
+In 2020, there were three survey detections and one PO territory at this site.